transloadit/uppy/.github/CONTRIBUTING.md

 npm install
 ```

-Our website’s examples section is also our playground, please read the [Local Previews](#Local-previews) section to get up and running.
+Our website's examples section is also our playground, please read the [Local Previews](#Local-previews) section to get up and running.

 ### Requiring files